Research Fundamentals PG (10386.2)

 There is no required textbook for this unit, but you are likely to need to consult with many different sources (texts, research books, journal articles).
-We will discuss the complexity of research philosophy in this unit and its relationship to disciplines such as business, politics, public administration and law (as well as social sciences in general).
+We will discuss the complexity of research philosophy in this unit and its relationship to disciplines such as business, politics, public administration and law.
 There are a range of approaches to this topic and there is little agreement between them.
 Ultimately, your role is to identify where you sit in and amongst a range of philosophical concepts relevant to pursuing higher degrees by research.
 This is a personal journey.

 I recommend one text, but I have not made it compulsory to purchase:

 Crotty, M. (1998).
 The foundations of social research: Meaning and perspective in the research process.
 St Leonards: Allen & Unwin.

 This is primarily a research-led unit, so it is expected that you will read journal articles and research work relevant to your topic of study, within your disciplinary field and across disciplinary spaces.